wdporter/i-am-that-vuepress/74-the-truth-is-here-and-now/readme.md

 >Instead of searching for the proof of truth, which you do not know, go through the proofs you have of what you believe to know.
 You will find you know nothing for sure — you trust on hearsay.
-To know the truth, you must pass through your own experience.
+To know the truth, you must pass through your own experiënce.

 **Questioner:**&ensp;My question is: What is the proof of truth?
 Followers of every religion, metaphysical or political, philosophical or ethical, are convinced that theirs is the only truth, that all else is false, and they take their own unshakeable conviction for the proof of truth.